itsteddyyo/strategy-pack/README.md

 The colors can be [configured](see TODO)
 All the details of the area card, the overlay color can [be configured and you can also hide certain areas if you want](./CONFIGURATION.md#configuration)
+If you want the area card to show a background image you need to [upload an image to your area.](https://www.home-assistant.io/docs/organizing/areas/#creating-an-area)

 ### Main